 Chassis Paint - How to choose Guide

-When choosing a paint to protect or refinish your Chassis its a big decision.
+When choosing a Rustproofing Paint to protect or refinish your Chassis its a big decision.
 Chassis paint is the analogy of "i need a car".
 There are so many factors to consider.
 The very last thing you decide is "what chassis paint" to purchase.
 Before that you need to consider this:-

 Yes, we tend to go for "the minimum amount i NEED to spend", but be realistic.
 If you want special colours, you want it to last for "as long as possible", you want a texture, you want the advice to go with that its going to cost.
 That's just the product cost.
-There is no point spending £200 on a superb chassis paint protection kit like the 2K armour Chassis Protection kit if you do not meet the requirements of the kit, such as good preparation, a solid key, nothing too smooth, and that you able to take your time applying it.
-Set aside some realistic expectations, if you only have £75 to spend on the entire chassis you want to split 30% of that budget into preparation materials BEFORE paint.
+There is no point spending £200 on a superb undersealing protection kit like the 2K armour Chassis Protection kit if you do not meet the requirements of the kit, such as good preparation, a solid key, nothing too smooth, and that you are able to take your time applying it.
+Set aside some realistic expectations, if you only have £75 to spend on the entire underbody you want to split 30% of that budget into preparation materials BEFORE paint.